apivideo/blobUpload/README.md

 The fix is to use the HTML 5 File API to slice the video into smaller bits, and to upload each smaller chunk.

-In this demo, videos are split into 1 MB chunks, but larger sizes are ok (at APi.video, we suggest staying under 100MB per chunk).
+In this demo, videos are split into 1 MB chunks, but larger sizes are ok (at api.video, we suggest staying under 100MB per chunk).

 ## Getting started